-We enroll students throughout the year and courses start every three to six weeks.
-For the year ended September 30, 2015, our average undergraduate full-time student enrollment was approximately 13,200, representing a decrease of approximately 8.3% as compared to 14,400 for the year ended September 30, 2014.
+We enroll students throughout the year.
+For the year ended September 30, 2014, our average undergraduate full-time student enrollment was approximately 14,400, representing a decrease of approximately 4.0% as compared to 15,000 for the year ended September 30, 2013.
 Currently, our student body is geographically diverse, with approximately 50% of our students having relocated to attend our programs.
 Due to the seasonality of our business and normal fluctuations in student populations, we would expect volatility in our quarterly results.
 See "Seasonality" within Part II, Item 7 of this Report on Form 10-K for further discussion of seasonal fluctuations in revenues and operating results.